Leveraged ETFs not just for day traders anymore

-NEW YORK, Feb 12 (Reuters) - Leveraged exchange-traded funds, originally viewed as tools for fast-moving day traders, are showing up more frequently as buy-and-hold investments in Mom and Pop portfolios, thanks to the advisers who are putting them there.
+NEW YORK (Reuters) - Leveraged exchange-traded funds, originally viewed as tools for fast-moving day traders, are showing up more frequently as buy-and-hold investments in Mom and Pop portfolios, thanks to the advisers who are putting them there.

 These funds, which exist across several asset classes, magnify the moves of their underlying indexes by delivering twice or three times their return.
 Some had a particularly good showing in 2013, when the Standard & Poor’s 500 index rose almost 30 percent.
 The Direxion Daily S&P 500 Bull 3x Shares ETF, for example, gained 118.9 percent in 2013, more than triple the S&P 500’s gains.